OAWest/wp-theme/README.md

 ## To Do:

-The WordPress theme is currently a working Beta.
-Before it is launched formally, there are several changes that need to be made:

-* Slimmed CSS from main website
+* Seperate Bootstrap/Fontawesome CSS from the main stylesheet
-* Necessiary WordPress headers in CSS file
-* Functions.php should be checked for errors
+* Fix navigation menus, so there is a separation from header and footer
+* Header background image upload at a smaller resolution

 ## Fork Us